harvardinformatics/informatics-website/docs/resources/tutorials/differential-expression-analysis.md

 ## Quantifying expression: a brief review
 ### Alignment-based
 Quantification of gene (or transcript) abundance requires determining the transcript of origin for the RNA-seq reads in a fastq file for a given sample, and then counting the number of reads that are assigned to a transcipt, and summing those counts over constituent transcripts of a gene to obtain gene-level estimates of expression.
 A long-standing approach for quantification begins with formally aligning sequencing reads to either a genome or a set of transcripts derived from a genome annotation.
 In both of these instances, a [*sam* :octicons-link-external-24:](https://samtools.github.io/hts-specs/SAMv1.pdf){:target="_blank"} (or bam) format output file is produced that describes where reads aligned to, assigns a score to each alignment, etc. Alignment directly to a genome requires using a splice-aware aligner to accommodate alignment gaps due to introns, with [STAR :octicons-link-external-24:](https://github.com/alexdobin/STAR){:target="_blank"} being the most popular of these, while tools like [bowtie2 :octicons-link-external-24:](https://github.com/BenLangmead/bowtie2){:target="_blank"} can be used to map reads to a set of transcript sequences.
 Once bam files are generated, these can be supplied to tools like [RSEM :octicons-link-external-24:](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-12-323){:target="_blank"} to generate expression estimates.

 ### Pseudo-alignment
-A more recent set of approaches uses something called "pseudo-alignment", where formal sequence alignment is not undertaken, but instead uses substring matching to probabilistically determines locus of origin without obtaining base-level precision of where any given read came from.
+Read alignment is computationally intensive, with the computational cost becoming a bigger issue for studies that process thousands of RNA-seq samples.
+To reduce computational cost, a more recent set of approaches uses something called "pseudo-alignment", where formal sequence alignment is not undertaken, but instead uses substring matching to probabilistically determines locus of origin without obtaining base-level precision of where any given read came from.
 Tools such as [Salmon :octicons-link-external-24:](https://github.com/COMBINE-lab/salmon){:target="_blank"} and [kallisto :octicons-link-external-24:](https://github.com/pachterlab/kallisto){:target="_blank"} employ this approach.
 The pseudo-alignment approach is much quicker, and in addition both tools output expression estimates at the same time as figuring out where reads come from, saving end users from having to perform quantification separately.

-### The middle path
+One downside of pseudo-alignment is that there are a number of quality control metrics that require sequence alignment, and there may be cases where a fine grained look a read alignments for a locus of interest may be necessary.
+Making the choice between pseudo-alignment and alignment based approaches for data analysis will involved balancing computational costs and resources available for your study, with particular bioinformatics needs for downstream analysis and quality control of data.

+### Running salmon with read alignments
-Salmon has the ability to take bam files as input, and use sequence alignments to make probabilistic assignments of reads to loci (and count those assignments).
+`Salmon` has the ability to take bam files as input, and use sequence alignments to make probabilistic assignments of reads to loci (and count those assignments).
 For this "alignment-based" mode, Salmon requires that reads be mapped to a set of transcript sequences rather than splice-mapped to the genome.
-Because bam files contain a lot of information that are useful for performing quality checks on your data, we believe it is worthwhile to perform sequence alignment.
-Our specific recommendation follows immediately below.
+Because bam files contain a lot of information that are useful for performing quality checks on your data, we believe it is worthwhile to perform sequence alignment unless it is computationally infeasible.
+Our specific recommendation follows in the next section.

+### Summary
+A few key points are worth noting when deciding which tools to use in your gene expression study.

+1. read alignment is computationally expensive, but can be important if extended quality checks on individual RNA-seq libraries are likely to be important
+2. pseudo-alignment is much faster tha read alignment, and can be a sensible choice when thousands of samples are being analyzed (assuming alignment-based QC metrics are not necessary)
+3. some tools such as `salmon` can use sequence alignments, or run pseudo-alignment directly on fastq files to produce expression estimates
+4. neither alignment or pseudo-alignment based quantification tools generate the data matrix of counts (rows for each gene, columns for each sample) required for differential expression analysis, but the `nf-core/rnaseq` workflow generates them, and tools like `RSEM` have utilities for creating them from a set of samples.

 ## Quantifying expression: best practice using the *nf-core/rnaseq* workflow
 In order to obtain a comprehensive set of quality control metrics on our fastq files, while also obtaining gene and isoform-level count matrices from Salmon's (isoform-level) quantification machinery, we use nf-core's RNA-seq pipeline, found [here :octicons-link-external-24:](https://nf-co.re/rnaseq/3.19.0){:target="_blank"}. [nf-core :octicons-link-external-24:](https://nf-co.re/){:target="_blank"} is a collection of *Nextflow* workflows for automating analyses of high-dimensional biological data.
 [Nextflow :octicons-link-external-24:](https://www.nextflow.io/){:target="_blank"} is a workflow language that can be used to chain together multi-step data analysis workflows, which can easily be adapted for running on high performance computing enviornments such as Harvard's [CANNON :octicons-link-external-24:](https://www.rc.fas.harvard.edu/services/cluster-computing/){:target="_blank"} cluster.
 The RNA-seq workflow has a variety of option to choose from, but we specifically use the "STAR-salmon" option (see the green line in the workflow diagram below).
 This option performs spliced alignment to the genome with *STAR*, projects those alignments onto the transcriptome, and performs alignment-based quantification from the projected alignments with Salmon.
 The workflow requires as input a specifically formatted sample sheet, a genome fasta, and either a gtf or a gff annotation file.